Workplace Data and Why Workplaces Choose CFCC

 Part of the problem is that we never take the time to train people as leaders in the human side of the business.
 Managers are mostly promoted into their roles based on tenure or success with completing tasks.
 Promoting based on these qualities is unlikely to produce leaders who are good for employees or long-term organizational performance.
 We need to shift our focus to whether they possess the humanistic skills and qualities of good leadership.

-Not surprisingly, the result of this is toxic workplaces, and it is creating a crisis in leadership.
-According to research, one in two employees, at some point in their career, leave their job to get away from their manager – solely to improve their overall lives.
-Think about this fact for a moment: 50% of employees leave their jobs at some point because their leaders are so bad that they’re literally ruining their lives.
+A crisis in the fundamental skills of leadership creates toxic workplaces.
+One in two employees, at some point in their career, leave their job to get away from their manager – solely to improve their overall lives.
+Think about this fact for a moment: 50% of employees leave their jobs at some point because due to a fundamental lack of quality leadership and its adverse effects.

 Beyond the Workplace

-Research indicated that individuals who were engaged in positive experiences at work and who shared those experiences with significant others perceived themselves as better able to deal with issues at home, became better companions, and became more effective overall in the home environment.
-This is why leadership can apply in all aspects of our lives.
+Individuals who are engaged in positive experiences at work, and who share those experiences with significant others, perceive themselves as better able to deal with issues at home, become better companions and more effective overall in the home environment.
+Workplace leadership impacts all aspects of our lives.
 Our foundational courses look at the skills taught in the training through the lenses of leadership, parenting, and committed relationships.
+When we lead with a holistic approach to leadership, we create healthier teams and enhance relationships in and outside of the workplace.

 To Improve Your Workplace, First Work on Yourself

-When team dynamics suffer, success depends on the commitment of each member to careful consideration and growth.
+When team dynamics suffer, change becomes necessary.
 Leadership must exemplify listening, empathy, and self-awareness in order for a meaningful transformation that endures over time.
+Grow your skills with us.
+The Chapman Foundation for Caring Communities strengthens relationships, aligns teams, and builds stronger communities.

 The Data